stadlar/IST-FUT-FMTH/docs/ÍST TS 315_2025 Claims.md

 <!-- IntroductionStart -->
 This Technical Specification (TS) presents version 3.0 of the Icelandic Online Banking Services (IOBWS) for {{context_short}}.

 Previous versions of IOBWS, released in 2007 and 2013 respectively, used the OASIS SOAP standards which were current at the time to define common web service interfaces for the Icelandic commercial and savings banks.
-This enabled software vendors, enterprises, and service providers to integrate their accounting, payment, and information systems with the bank's services, allowing them to act on behalf of the customers and with full access to their data.
+This enabled software vendors, enterprises, and service providers to integrate their accounting, payment, and information systems with the banks’ services, allowing them to act on behalf of the customers and with full access to their data.

 A goal of the IOBWS version 3.0 charter, which was set forth by TN-FMÞ in the beginning, is the transition from SOAP to a REST-like API, which is defined by a recent iteration of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
 Along with support for modern authentication and authorization standards, this addresses some of the perceived complexity in adapting IOBWS to various use cases, platforms, and programming languages that have come to the forefront after the release of the previous IOBWS versions.
 <!-- IntroductionEnd -->

 The ÍST {{spec_id}} is the successor to the {{previous_spec}} specification.
 Claims have been redesigned to align with best practices in REST architecture.
 Dedicated endpoints for secondary collection have been removed.
 Claimants (such as companies) and secondary collection agencies use the same methods but have different scopes.
-As a result, they have different access rights, ensuring that secondary collection agencies can view only those claims that have been forwarded to them..
+As a result, they have different access rights, ensuring that secondary collection agencies can view only those claims that have been forwarded to them.

-The ÍST {{spec_id}} specification should be viewed as standalone though part of the IOBWS version 3 framework and adapting the same REST patterns established in the OpenAPI contracts that are part of version 3.
-It should be emphasized that ÍST {{spec_id}} is not part of NextGenPSD2 framework nor is it in any way related to the PSD2 regulation.
-The patterns shared by the IOBWS version 3 specifications may however result in some of the elements and types in ÍST {{spec_id}} having similarities to parts of the NextGenPSD2 framework.
+The ÍST {{spec_id}} specification should be viewed as standalone though part of the IOBWS version 3 framework and adopting the same REST patterns established in the OpenAPI contracts that are part of version 3.
+It should be emphasized that ÍST {{spec_id}} is not part of the NextGenPSD2 framework nor is it in any way related to the PSD2 regulation.
+The patterns shared by the IOBWS version 3 specifications may, however, result in some of the elements and types in ÍST {{spec_id}} having similarities to parts of the NextGenPSD2 framework.
 Attribution applies to these as required by the CC BY 4.0 license of the NextGenPSD2 OpenApi specification.

 # Scope